 - Certify and communicate the antioxidant power of the food product.

-Our mission is to help laboratories and pharmaceuticals in the characterization of new antioxidant molecules with potential applications, determine the antioxidant profile of a preparation and identify molecules for the formulation of a pharmaceutical product.
+Our mission is to help laboratories and companies in the characterization of new antioxidant molecules with potential applications, determine the antioxidant profile of preparation, and identify molecules for the formulation of a pharmaceutical product.

 These antioxidant studies are important for the development of: